Tacnode

 Messaging is the dominant integration style.
 Publish-subscribe, content-based routing, pipes-and-filters, and aggregation are the patterns that power modern event-driven and streaming architectures.
 The shift from ESBs to event streaming platforms changed the implementation, not the patterns.

-Data integration patterns — change data capture, event sourcing, and materialized views — determine how fresh, complete, and consistent your data is across systems.
+Data integration patterns — CDC, event sourcing, and materialized views — determine how fresh, complete, and consistent your data is across systems.
 CDC has replaced batch ETL as the standard for real-time data synchronization.

 AI agents are integration consumers.
 Every pattern described in this guide — pub-sub for real-time context, request-reply for tool use, scatter-gather for multi-agent coordination, content-based routing for agent dispatch — applies directly to the design of agent architectures.
 Agents that consume data through well-designed integration patterns make better decisions.
 Agents that consume stale, poorly integrated data make confident mistakes.